gmmorris/gmmorris.github.io/_posts/2022-02-21-intentionally-asynchronous.md

 We have repositories dedicated to our technical products, but teams also maintain dedicated repositories for collabroation.
 Issues are filed for onboarding, to discuss working practices and agreements, or documenting discussions that have taken place.
 As a result teams are able to leverage the same tooling used to track technical work, collaborate on code, and maintain a backlog of work, in order to track, collaborate on, and archive other aspects of our team dynamics.

 Teammates submit PRs with improvements to the content in their team repositories, in the same way they contribute improvements to code.
 Whether they're proposing an improvement to a working agreement, an onboarding issue, or internal documentation, other teammates are able asynchornously review the suggestion, collaborate and iterate on it, and merge the resulting improvement.
 Teammates can file issues with questions, allowing others to weigh in, add context, and then close the issue when the question has been answered.
-This provide the team with {% include footnotes/footnote_link.html content="a record of past learnings that would have otherwise been lost to the ether" count=5 %} had they been asked in Slack or over Zoom.
+This provides the team with {% include footnotes/footnote_link.html content="a record of past learnings that would have otherwise been lost to the ether" count=5 %} had they been asked in Slack or over Zoom.

 #### Email